browserengineering/book/book/intro.md

 improve rather than abandon and replace.

-What's amazing is that, despite the scale and the pace and the complexity, there is still room to contribute.
+What's amazing is that, despite the scale and the pace and the complexity, there is still plenty of room to contribute.
 Every browser today is open-source, which shares the burden of maintenance and feature development across the whole community of web developers.
 Browsers evolve like giant R&D projects, where new ideas are constantly being proposed and tested out.
 As you would expect, some features